 If you encounter this error, you should fix your code to not call the offending

-code from an async context; instead, write your code that talks to async-unsafe
+code from an async context.
+Instead, write your code that talks to async-unsafe

-in a Jupyter notebook), then you can disable the warning with the
+code from an async context, then you can disable the warning by setting the

 If you enable this option and there is concurrent access to the async-unsafe parts of Django, you may suffer data loss or corruption.
 Be very careful and do not use this in production environments.